Your Complete Guide to learn All about [iBuyers], [Open Door], [Offer Pad] in Phoenix Az

 The real estate market in the metro Phoenix is changing.
-All about [iBuyers], [Open Door], [Offer Pad] in Phoenix Az you are in the right place!
+All about [iBuyers], [Open Door], [Offer Pad] in Phoenix Az will provide some insight for you!
+What is an “iBuyer”?
+It is a buyer making an “Instant” offer on a property, often sight unseen. iBuyers are data-driven, large-scale home purchasers who seek to maximize value.
 Phoenix is ground Zero for many iBuyers, or buyers making “Instant Offers” to homeowners.
 These offers promise a quick and easy way for homeowners to sell their homes.
 A wise seller will look at all options when deciding to sell a property.

 🏘️ Does Phoenix Az Continue to be a SELLER’S MARKET?

 From 2019 – 2020, the Phoenix Metro housing market has appreciated 11%!
 That is huge!!
 We are in a VERY STRONG SELLER’S MARKET.
 This means sellers can easily sell their house for top dollar.
 They don’t need to get a “discount” offer from the typical iBuyer.

 Do you own a house between $200,000 – $400,000?
 If you do, you have the best chance of selling your home for the most money in the quickest time. $200,000 – $300,000 is the average median home price for Phoenix Az.